mykkelol/learn-python3-dsa/01-big-o/notes.md

 # Big O(n)

-O of n is always a straight line that we call "proportional" and it's when we pass in `n` to run it `n` times. `n` times ran represents the number of operations
+Big O of n, also "proportional", is always a straight line and it's when we pass in `n` to run it `n` times. `n` times ran represents the number of operations

 ```python
 # n